 Rahul Gandhi, Kharge to meet Bengal Congress leaders to select state president

-Those summoned to Delhi include Chowdhury, former state presidents Pradip Bhattacharya and Abdul Mannan, senior leaders Deepa Dasmunsi, Amitabha Chakraborty, Nepal Mahato, Manoj Chakraborty and Isha Khan Choudhury, the party’s sole Lok Sabha member from Bengal who won the Malda South seat in the recent polls.
+Those summoned to Delhi include Chowdhury, former state presidents Pradip Bhattacharya and Abdul Mannan, senior leaders Deepa Dasmunsi, Amitabha Chakraborty, Nepal Mahato, Manoj Chakraborty and Isha Khan Choudhury, the party’s sole Lok Sabha member from West Bengal who won the Malda South seat in the parliamentary elections.

-Mannan has informed the party that he will not be able to attend Monday’s meeting due to health issues.
+Mannan has informed the party that he will not be able to attend Monday’s meeting because of illness.

-Chowdhury, who won Murshidabad district’s Berhampore Lok Sabha seat five times since 1999, was defeated by former Indian cricketer Yusuf Pathan, fielded by Trinamool Congress (TMC) chairperson Mamata Banerjee.
+Chowdhury, who won Murshidabad district’s Berhampore Lok Sabha seat five times since 1999, was defeated by former Indian cricketer Yusuf Pathan fielded by Trinamool Congress chairperson Mamata Banerjee.

-“Reviving the party in Bengal is a herculean task right now,” Bhattacharya said.

-Days before the seven-phase polls, Mamata Banerjee, who is part of the INDIA block, ruled out seat sharing with Congress and the Left in Bengal and fielded candidates from all 42 seats, of which TMC won 29 and Bharatiya Janata Party (BJP) secured 12.
+Days before the seven-phase parliamentary polls, Mamata Banerjee, whose party is part of the INDIA block, ruled out seat sharing with the Congress and the Left in West Bengal and fielded candidates from all 42 seats, of which her party won 29.
+The Bharatiya Janata Party won in 12 seats.

 Catch every big hit, every wicket with Crickit, a one stop destination for Live Scores, Match Stats, Infographics & much more.
 Explore now!See more